Best 5G routers - Available to buy in the UK

 Vodafone GigaCube 5G

-The Vodafone GigaCube 5G theoretically offers top speeds of 2.8Gbps, though as with other options your real world speeds will be a lot lower, with Vodafone stating that its network tops out at 1Gbps.
+The Vodafone GigaCube 5G theoretically offers top speeds of 3.8Gbps, though as with other options your real world speeds will be a lot lower, with Vodafone stating that its network tops out at 1Gbps.

-Like many rivals, it can get up to 64 devices online at once, so it’s competitive with most rivals, and it has two Ethernet ports.
+Like many rivals, it can get up to 64 devices online at once, so it’s competitive with most rivals, and it has Ethernet ports.
 Note however that Vodafone used to offer different routers under the same name.

 GigaCube 5G Deals